somi92/snake-pit/README.md

 The project is inspired by this article: [Application of Genetic Programming to the Snake Game](http://www.gamedev.net/page/resources/_/technical/artificial-intelligence/application-of-genetic-programming-to-the-snake-r1175).

-## Installation

-This software is intended to be used as a library and all you need to do is to include the jar file into the classpath of your project.
-The jar file can be found in the releases section of this respository.

 ## Description

 In this implementation the game board size is 20 squares wide and 11 squares high.The snake has 9 body squares and starts at position (1,11)-(9,11) moving to the right.
 Food pieces (apples) pop up at random positions.
 By eating apples, snake grows one body square at a time.
 The maximum number of apples to eat is 211, at which point the snake fill the whole game board.
 In order to survive the snake needs to avoid hitting the wall or its own body.